tomzx/blog.tomrochette.com-content/agi/books/nick-bostrom-superintelligence-paths-dangers-strategies/article.md

 * What type of invention, similar to the print press, electricity or the Internet would lead to an intellectual revolution?
 * Given that there is an infinity of possible ways for a superintelligence creator to prevent the superintelligence from gaining decisive strategic advantage and due to Bayesian formalism, should we assume that an agent should never attempt to gain decisive strategic advantage? (this sounds like some form of dilemma/paradox)
 * Is CEV prone to the same issues the bitcoin blockchain has, namely that if decisions are made when 50%+ agree on something, then it is the "final" decision?
+* Most of the "risks" appear to be existential risks, that is, the disappearance of the human race.
+Is it a bad thing, and if so, why?

 # Overview